mozilla/solitude/docs/topics/zippy.rst

     :param email: email of the seller.
     :param name: name of the seller.
     :param status: status of the seller.
+    :param seller: the url to the seller as returned from seller creation.

     Example:

     .. code-block:: json

         {
+            "seller": "{seller-url}",
             "email": "jdoe@example.org",
             "name": "John",
             "status": "ACTIVE",